RenderKit/embree/doc/src/intro.md

 otherwise.
 However, attaching geometries to the same scene and performing ray queries in a scene is thread-safe.

+Starting with Embree 4.4 intersection and occlusion queries on a SYCL device require the use of the `rtcTraversableIntersect`-type functions or the `rtcTraversableOccluded`-type function respectively.
+These functions take a traversable object (`RTCTraversable` type) which corresponds to a `RTCScene`.
+Traversable objects are not reference counted and therefore they do not have to be released like the other handles.
+Traversable objects grant read-only access to a scene object on a SYCL device and are valid as long as the corresponding scene object is valid.

 Device Object
 -------------